MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

 - Make sure your administrator has assigned you a security role with Read privilege for the table that has the training data.

-- Make sure you have appropriate permissions to create tables in your Dataverse environment.
+- Make sure you have appropriate permissions to create tables in your Power Platform environment.
 You can use either the System Customizer or System Administrator [built-in security roles](security.md).

 ### Supported languages